Justimagine-cyber/CMSHS-ORACLE/README.md

 > **STATUS:** OPERATIONAL // **SECTOR:** MANDALUYONG // **PROTOCOL:** WATCHTOWER

 ## 📡 PROJECT OVERVIEW
-ORACLE is a specialized **Progressive Web App (PWA)** developed for the **CMSHS SDRRM Team**.
+CMSHS ORACLE is a simple yet specialized **Progressive Web App (PWA)** developed for emergencies in **CMSHS**.
 It provides a high-visibility, tactical interface for real-time triage tracking and personnel location within the school campus during emergency drills or actual incidents.

 ## 🛠️ CORE CAPABILITIES